-While some churches today encourage extremely casual dress, Crown College expects students to keep the same standards in Chapel as in the classroom.
+Crown College expects students to keep the same standards in Chapel as in the classroom.

 Dial 911.
 When the dispatcher answers, state “THIS IS AN EMERGENCY.”
 Be prepared to give the dispatcher your name, nature of the emergency, location, and phone number.
 Whenever you dial 911, or there is an emergency on campus, notify the Reception Desk immediately (ext.
 “0” or 952-446-4100) so that College personnel are better able to respond to the situation.
 If possible, send someone to the Reception Desk to help direct the emergency personnel.
 On weekends, holidays, or overnight, follow the recorded message directions to reach Campus Safety or Residence Life Staff.

 - If you hear a fire alarm, evacuate the building immediately.